 Shipping is considered more expensive than freight as it’s cheaper to transport goods in bulk.
 For that reason, exporters with large quantities of merchandise goods often prefer to transport goods via freight than shipping.

 Shipping generally uses modes of transport like aircraft, trucks, or vans to deliver goods.
 Whereas freight often uses large ships carrying containers or railway freight trains.
 Freight is usually then sent to warehousing facilities where bundles are divided before being delivered to the recipients.
-For that reason, shipping is typically a far quicker mode of transport than freight.
+For that reason, the alternative is typically a far quicker mode of transport than freight.

 Freight allows large quantities of goods to be transported in bulk, which is both cost‐effective and eco‐friendly.
 For that reason, freight is generally best suited for businesses wanting to transport large volumes of goods, or multiple items in one shipment.